CMB2/CMB2/readme.md

 * Bring your metaboxes to the frontend.
 * Create metaboxes to handle user meta and display them on user profile add/edit pages.
 Or even on the front-end.

+All contributions welcome.
+If you would like to submit a pull request, please check out the [trunk branch](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/tree/trunk) and pull request against it.

 ##### Links
 * [Github project page](https://github.com/webdevstudios/Custom-Metaboxes-and-Fields-for-WordPress)
 * [Documentation (GitHub wiki)](https://github.com/webdevstudios/Custom-Metaboxes-and-Fields-for-WordPress/wiki)